Catalog Search Results

 Description

-Perhaps the most powerful and influential black American of his time, Frederick Douglass, cmbodied the tumultuous social changes that transfored the united States during the nineteenth century.
-In a career of unprecedented breadth, Douglass rose from the oppression of his slave's birth to fame for Abolitionist
+Perhaps the most powerful and influential black American of his time, Frederick Douglass, embodied the tumultuous social changes that transformed the United States during the nineteenth century.
+In a career of unprecedented breadth, Douglass rose from the oppression of his slave's birth to fame as an abolitionist.

 Author